cs480x-21c/03-Experiment/README.md

 Design Achievements:
 ---
+- Centered the text below the bar graphs

 Technical Achievements:
 ---
--Used sessionStorage to store and retrieve data between pages within the experiment -Analyzed data from 11 participants
+- Used sessionStorage to store and retrieve data between pages within the experiment
+- Analyzed data from 11 participants
+- Created more plots to analyze the data

 Resources:
 ---